continuousphp/documentation/docs/nosql/redis.md

 ## Connecting to Redis

-Because MongoDB runs in a dedicated container, each version has a specific local domain :
+Because Redis runs in a dedicated container, each version has a specific local domain :

 <table>
   <tr>